 1. Start your day with a smoothie.
 Starting at the start of the day (always the best place to begin), breakfast is such an easy way to get two or three portions of fruit or veg, but how many of you just have a cup of coffee and toast?!
 Maybe you add fruit juice to feel healthy, but you are much better off swapping this for a smoothie or mixed fruit and vegetable juice.
-You can find my recipe for a healthy green smoothie here, but of course you can use any combinations you like.
 I try to stick to a simple formula of two veg (e.g. spinach, celery, cucumber, carrots) and one fruit (pretty much anything!
 Bananas and avocados give a lovely creamy smoothie texture).
 Fresh ginger, lemon and lime juice can also add extra flavour, and adding a spoonful of natural yogurt is great for smoothies.
-Use a blender rather than juicer, so you aren’t removing all the fibre from the fruit and veg (you can by very inexpensive blenders and it is a piece of kitchen equipment well worth having- there is a good review post here which gives some tips on the types available and things to look for! https://www.reviews.com/juicer/)
+Use a blender rather than juicer, so you aren’t removing all the fibre from the fruit and veg (you can buy very inexpensive blenders and it is a piece of kitchen equipment well worth having.

 2. Add fruit or veg to your breakfast.
 Sticking with breakfast, there are so many ways to incorporate fruit and veg.
 Like to start the day with something sweet?
 Add fresh berries to your cereal, yogurt or overnight oats, or poached fruit (stone fruit, pears, apples) to porridge in winter.
-Top pancakes and waffles with any fruit you fancy or even make pancakes from bananas (find the recipe here).
+Top pancakes and waffles with any fruit you fancy or even make pancakes from bananas.
 More of a savoury fan?
 Avocado on toast will probably never go out of fashion, and grilled tomatoes and mushrooms perfectly accompany eggs.

 3. Make your snacks fruit or veg based.
 Try making hummus with added vegetables, like this beetroot one (recipe here).
 Then eat it with vegetable crudités.
 Fruit always makes a good snack, but to make it easier to carry around, try drying out slices of apple in the oven.
 Slices of apple, fresh or dried, are particularly good dipped in peanut butter too!